 ToR Description Background Science Plan topics addressed Duration Expected Deliverables A Deliver National Reports on harmful algal events and bloom dynamics for the years 2014, 2015, 2016 HAB events may affect the human activities and marine ecosystems at different levels.
 Understanding can best be acheived by integrating multiyear data sets.
 ICES Strategic Plan, Goal No. 1, and 2.
-Year 1,2,3 Contribute with reports to HAEDAT В Finalise a review document quantifying the scale, nature and extent of the problems associated with fish killing algae in the ICES region The WG identified a need for a detailed assessment of the scale of the problem and the identification of key knowledge gaps.
-ICES Strategic Plan, Goal No. 1, and 2.
+Year 3 of reporting cycle Contribute with reports to HAEDAT Amendment: Three year national report from 2014- 2016 will be presented В Finalise a review document quantifying the scale, nature and extent of the problems associated with fish killing algae in the ICES region The WG identified a need for a detailed assessment of the scale of the problem and the identification of key knowledge gaps.
 Year 1 Review paper С A one day Harmful Algal Event Data Workshop as part of the 2015 WGHABD Meeting (with intersessional work performed by delegates prior to WG meeting).
 With participation from data base experts with experience in data input, export and analysis, formulating data for entry in HAEDAT, assist in bringing reports up to data and perform systematic QC of older data sets.
-ICES Strategic Plan, Goal No. 1, and 2.
-Year 1 Review of HAEDAT fuctionality; enhanced data set in HAEDAT; contribute to the development of a Global Harmful Algal Bloom Status Report by having standardized data analysis products.
+Year 1 Review of HAEDAT fuctionality; enhanced data set in HAEDAT; contribute to the development of a Global Harmful Algal Bloom Status Report by having standardized data outputs from HAE-DAT database will be reviewed - (overlap with ToR f).
+Plots automatically gen-erated from the data by the Oostende program- mer will be reviewed.
+These will be included in the ICES HAB status report (see ToR f). analysis products.
 Summary of progress in Harmful Algal News.
-D Review the methodology used for the collection of phytoplankton samples in harmful phytoplankton monitoring programmes and the abundances used as threshold levels in harmful ICES Strategic Plan, Goal No. 1, and 2.
+D Review the methodology used for the collection of phytoplankton samples in harmful phytoplankton monitoring programmes and Sample collection is a critical component of monitoring programmes with methodology and factors such as water depth potentially regionally variable.
+There ICES Strategic Plan, Goal No. 1, and 2.
 Year 1 and 2 Section in WGHABD report.
 Potentially also a review publication.